 Recognizing the challenges, the agreement lists 9 specific areas in which the signatories are to assist one another.
 They include:

-1) Preventing malicious cyberattacks on critical infrastructure;
+1) Preventing malicious cyberattacks on critical infrastructure by getting edr solutions;

 2) Preventing activity that intentionally and substantially damages the availability and integrity of the internet;